Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 - Create three directories in this storage container named:
     - dirpayrollfiles
     - dirhistoryfiles
-    - dirstaging. `dirstaging` will be used by the pipelines we will create as part of the project to store staging data for integration with Azure Synapse.
+    - dirstaging. `dirstaging` will be used by the pipelines to store staging data for integration with Azure Synapse.
 - Upload the data files provided in the project data section to:
     - dirpayrollfiles for EmpMaster.csv, AgencyMaster.csv, TitleMaster.csv and nycpayroll_2021.csv
     - dirhistoryfiles for nycpayroll_2020.csv (historical data)